farhan-riasat26/md-files/windows/installation-setup.md

         ![key-save.png](../image/putty/save-private-key-linux.png)

-    - Save Public key copy the selected area text and save it with the name if extension `.id_rsa.pub`
+    - Save Public key copy the selected area text and save it with the name and its extension `.id_rsa.pub`

         ![public-key.png](../image/putty/save-public-key.png)